Other Names for this Disease

 On this page

 Corticosteroids are typically the first-line of treatment and may be required for several months or years.
 These medications are often given orally; however, in severe cases, intravenous methylprednisolone may be prescribe initially.
 Immunosuppressive medications may also be recommended, especially in people with severe muscle weakness or symptomatic interstitial lung disease.
+According to recent studies, Rituximab is the medication option when patients with lung disease do not respond well to other treatments.
 Physical therapy is often necessary to improve weakness, reduce further muscle wasting from disuse, and prevent muscle contractures.

 - Antisynthetase syndrome.
 DermNet NZ.
 December 2014; http://dermnetnz.org/immune/antisynthetase.html.